krgross/krgross.github.io/_pages/talks.md

 ---
-title: "Talks and presentations (incomplete)"
+title: "Talks and presentations (in progress)"
 permalink: /talks/
 ---